 26. Feline friendly rooftop

 If you have cats, they’re gonna love this one.
-Plus it adds some extra shade to your garden
+Plus it adds some extra shade to your rectangular garden!

 A simple, budget-friendly solution if you want to add some privacy to a small space.